Luca Paiva Mello

-Luca Paiva Mello (born Rio de Janeiro) is a Brazilian creator and showrunner.
+Luca Paiva Mello (born Rio de Janeiro) is a Brazilian screenwriter, television producer and showrunner.
 He was nominated for the International Emmy® Award twice and is responsible for successful projects such as O Negócio (HBO), Mothern (GNT), Julie e os Fantasmas (Nickelodeon/Band), Descolados (MTV Brasil/Band), Copa do Caos (MTV/TV Cultura), A Vida de Rafinha Bastos (Fox), among others.
 Luca is currently a partner and Head of Development of Scriptonita Films, a producing company located in São Paulo.